DRH Environmental Services LLC

 The Health Hazards Control Unit (HHCU) of the N.C.
 Department of Health & Human Services, Division of Public Health, must be notified of plans to demolish a building, including residences demolished for commercial or industrial expansion.
 Owners or operators must obtain an asbestos removal permit from the HHCU prior to any renovation project that will disturb more than 35 cubic feet, 160 square feet, or 260 linear feet of regulated asbestos-containing material

 Common areas in the home where asbestos can be found include:

 Asbestos exposure is a health concern when high concentrations of asbestos fibers are inhaled over a long period of time.
 If asbestos material is disturbed it may release asbestos fibers, which can be inhaled into the lungs.
 After inhaled, asbestos fibers can remain and accumulate in the lungs, which over time may cause serious lung diseases including: asbestosis, lung cancer, or mesothelioma.
 Remodeling or demolition activities including cutting, sanding, or disassembling can disturb asbestos fibers and release the fibers into the air.
 In addition, it may convert to a building material that is crumbly and easily ground up with your hand.

-DRH will assist you with getting the information you need to submit to permitting and the HHCU for a renovation or demolition project .
-DRH will visually inspect and collect samples according to the clients requests or according to EPA, NESHAP, and AHERA regulations.
+DRH can assist you with getting the information you need to submit to permitting and the HHCU for a renovation or demolition project .
+DRH visually inspects and collects samples according to the clients requests or according to EPA, NESHAP, and AHERA regulations.